 Ending criminalisation rewards us with a culture of openness.
 This is why we only need common sense, Naloxone and a few changes in the law to save a life.
 It’s a very simple formula, isn’t it?

 Jason Reed is the Executive Director for LEAP UK.
-As a civilian, Jason has worked in drug policy as a writer/blogger for sites such as the Huffington Post, Virgin, The Independent, The Influence, London Real TV, Sundog Pictures, Politics.co.uk, and is a resident writer at VolteFace.me.
-He has worked on a number of multimedia projects, including Associate Producer to the Oscar nodded feature documentary, The Culture High, and the upcoming documentary GrassRoots: The Cannabis Revolution.
-Jason has conducted a number of public figure interviews on the subject of drugs and takes an interest in the social impacts of punitive policies - he's the host of the podcast 'Stop and Search' which is on the prestigious Distraction Pieces Network under rapper and actor Scroobius Pip.
+Jason has worked in drug policy as a writer/blogger for sites such as the Huffington Post, Virgin, The Independent, The Influence, London Real TV, Sundog Pictures, Politics.co.uk, and is a contributor at VolteFace.me.
+He has worked on a number of films, including Associate Producer credits on the Oscar nodded feature documentary The Culture High and the award winning GrassRoots: The Cannabis Revolution.
+Jason has conducted a number of public figure interviews on the subject of drugs, both written and audio - he's the host of the 'Stop and Search' podcast which is on the Distraction Pieces Network under rapper and actor Scroobius Pip.
 Twitter: @JasonTron